Established in 1954

 Races & Training

 Races are held approximately twice a month during the racing season, which runs from March through November.
-In addition to the clubs own Dirt Shootout Series club races, CQMA also hosts Region 10 Series points races, a California 500 Series race, a Monza Series race and a Hayer Memorial race.
+In addition to the clubs own Dirt Shootout Series club races, a Monza Series, a Hayer and Penny Memorial race.

 Training sessions are by appointment only at the track throughout the year weather permitting.
 See our training page for more details.